altexdim/sourcemod-plugin-gungame/README.txt

       If implement this, it should be disable money removement and it is needed to remove buyzones instead.
     + Save levels on disconnect and restore on reconnect like in esgg5.
+    + the problem im having is when someone dies their gun drops and someone else can pick it up and use it. i dont want that. i want the gun to disappear or disable people from picking it up.
+      So add option to allow weapon removement on player death, or allow to set IsDmActive from config.